 The Mitchell Museum put on an exhibition of work relating to its redesign.
-This project decided to look at how the museum's constituents--its visitors, staff, and artists--perceived the redesign.
+With this project, I decided to look at how the museum’s constituents–its visitors, staff, and artists–perceived the redesign.

 This project began as a survey that was sent out to the three main constituents of the Mitchell Museum: the visitors, the staff, and the artists.
 The survey asked 25 questions focused on the museum’s recent redesign.
 The survey can be found in the books nearby.

 The questions were divided into three parts.
 The first part, General Personal Data, asked the kind of semi-invasive, semi-irrelevant personal questions that any survey uses to divide up its data by demographic categories—except in this case, the questions were even more absurd: what is your height?
 Are you right or left handed?
 A few questions were more appropriate to the subject at hand and asked about the participant’s art preferences and feelings about change.

 The second part of the survey, Data on Your Relationship with Museums, asked questions that were directly related to the topic, getting at the participant’s museum experiences: how long have you been coming to the Mitchell Museum, what kind of museums do you like, do you go to museums alone or in a group (the last of which gets at the deeper question of what people are looking for in a museum: a quiet, personal journey or a social, active event?).

 In the third part of the survey, Opinions Regarding the Museum’s Changes, the questions are still focused on the museum’s redesign, but they become less didactic and more about creative thinking, often taking the form of analogies: what adjective best describes the museum’s redesign, what other famous museum redesign is this redesign most like, what famous transitional period in history is most reflective of the changes the museum has gone through?